Need for Speed: Nitro: Soundtrack

 There are 26 songs in the Wii version's soundtrack.
-Some artists in the soundtrack include k-os, Dizzee Rascal, Danko Jones, LMFAO, Lady Sovereign, and the Crystal Method.
+Some performing artists in the soundtrack include k-os, Dizzee Rascal, Danko Jones, LMFAO, Lady Sovereign, and the Crystal Method.
 The soundtrack covers many genres, especially EDM, rock, and rap.
 Also, Nitro has a similar soundtrack to FIFA 10, which was developed by EA at around the same time.

 Development and marketing

 In the new franchising model for the series adopted by EA, Nitro takes its place aiming at casual gamers rather than the hardcore fans of the series and is also Nintendo exclusive.
 As with previous titles in the Need for Speed series, Nitro features a large catalog of customizable licensed vehicles, as well as cops.
-It is distinguished by fast, arcade racing with an anime-like visual, akin to Blur.
+It is distinguished by fast, arcade racing with a cartoon/anime-like visual, akin to Blur.
 Need for Speed: Nitro is also the first Need for Speed game that has traffic cars that can also be bought in career mode (with the exception of the Volkswagen Golf traffic car).

 A trailer was released on the Need for Speed website depicting four cartoon-like vehicles that are actually disproportionate real-life vehicles.
 The cars were a 1969 Dodge Charger R/T, a Nissan Skyline, an Audi R8, and a Lamborghini Reventón.
 The trailer also displayed the buildings in different vibrant colors and several disproportionate police vehicles, such as the Shelby GT500.

 Need for Speed: Nitro-X

-An updated version of the game, titled Need for Speed: Nitro-X, was released exclusively as a downloadable DSiware title for the Nintendo DS on November 15, 2010 in North America and November 26 in Europe.
+An updated version of the game, titled Need for Speed: Nitro-X, was released exclusively as a downloadable DSiware title for Nintendo DSi handhelds on November 15, 2010 in North America and November 26 in Europe.
 It featured six new cars, 16 tracks updated from the original release, and a new game mode called "Super Pursuit" that puts the player in the role of the police.

 Reception

 Need for Speed: Nitro received mixed reviews from critics.
 Mark Bozon from IGN stated that "Nitro is a blast despite its faults".
 Although 1Up.com enjoyed the title, they criticised the game for its shallow campaign, awarding the game a B−.
 Eurogamer was considerably less impressed, awarding the game a score of 5 out of 10, stating that "[although] it might scream 'excitement' at the top of its tiny lungs...Need For Speed: Nitro's initially endearing zest quickly degenerates into repetitive strain."
 Despite this, Eurogamer praised the innovative use of the changing level appearance depending on the player's car.

 Official Nintendo Magazine gave a more positive review, rating it 80% and saying; "Need for Speed: Nitro doesn't do anything remarkable.
-It doesn't have a fancy gimmick that no other game has featured before, it doesn't have the sort of visuals that will blow you away, and it doesn't offer outstanding online multiplayer gameplay that will have you playing for years to come.
 It's simply fun to play, and in focusing on quality over quantity EA has managed to put together one of the best racing games on the Wii."